donkasun/react-native-outlined-text/README.md

 - Built with [react-native-svg](https://github.com/react-native-svg/react-native-svg)
 - Inspired by the need for better text styling in React Native applications
 - Thanks to all contributors and the React Native community
+- Production-ready infrastructure configured for reliable npm publishing